Patient education: Abortion (pregnancy termination) (Beyond the Basics)

 Deciding to have an abortion is a very personal decision.
 Any woman considering abortion should understand the risks and benefits of the various types of abortion, as well as the alternatives to abortion, including parenting and adoption.

 This article will help to explain these issues and will briefly discuss legal abortion procedures, including the recommended follow up.
 If you have questions or concerns about abortion after reading this article, find a supportive healthcare provider or clinic that provides abortion services.
 (See 'Where to get more information' below.)

 IS ABORTION RIGHT FOR ME?

-Women have many reasons for considering abortion.
-Some of the most common reasons include the following:
+There are many reasons for considering abortion.
+Some of the most common reasons include:

-If you are not sure if abortion is the right decision for you, talk to a supportive healthcare provider or a clinic that provides abortion services.
-You may also want to talk to a friend, family member, or your partner.
-It is important to share your thoughts and feelings about this decision with people who you can trust and who will support you, no matter what you decide.
+If you are not sure if abortion is the right decision for you, talk to a supportive healthcare provider or find a clinic that provides abortion services.
+You may also want to talk to a friend, family member, your partner, or someone else you trust.
+It is important to share your thoughts and feelings about this decision with people who will support you, no matter what you decide.
 (See 'Where to get more information' below.)

-Most states allow abortion until the pregnancy has reached “viability” or 24 weeks.
+Most states allow abortion until the pregnancy has reached "viability" or 24 weeks.
 If you are under age 17 or 18 and live in the United States, you may need one or both of your parents' permission to have an abortion.
 In most states, if it is not possible to get your parents' permission, you can speak with a judge to get permission for an abortion without your parents' or guardian's approval.
-Healthcare providers who provide abortions can help you with this process, if needed.
-The laws for each state are available on the websites of some organizations.
+Healthcare providers who provide abortions can help you with this process if you need it.
+Laws for each state are available on the websites of some organizations.
 (See 'Where to get more information' below.)

 TYPES OF ABORTION PROCEDURES